 Skip to content

-Bulk API Terraform Limitations
+Terraform Resource Ordering Limitations

-Applies to: Catalyst Center Provider >= 0.5.2, NAC Module >= 0.4.0 with use_bulk_api = true
+Applies to: Catalyst Center Provider >= 0.5.2, NAC Module >= 0.4.0

-This behavior is most commonly observed when a user attempts to partially remove hierarchical site entries managed via bulk resources in a single Terraform apply
+• Partially remove hierarchical site entries managed via bulk resources in a single Terraform apply (use_bulk_api = true).

 When use_bulk_api = true, the Cisco Catalyst Center module manages sites using bulk resources: